dustinpeerce/dustinpeerce.github.io/_posts/2018-03-12-project-9-lodge-of-dissent.markdown

 project-date: Work-In-Progress
 download: TBA
 source: Not Available
-description: A card game of territorial acquisition.
-Attack enemy monsters to gain control of them, but carefully choose your attacks so your own monsters won't be left vulnerable.
+description: A deck-building game of territorial acquisition.
+Charm enemy monsters to recruit them, and if you have more monsters than your opponent by the time the board is full, you win!
-inspiration: While heavily inspired by Tetra Master, Lodge of Dissent pulls from other popular card games like Hearthstone to create a unique blend.
-Combat is designed to be intuitive and approachable.
-The goal is to maintain complexity while making the game less obtuse.
+inspiration: This project has been very rewarding for me, as it is my first multiplayer game.
+It's also been a great way to learn more about AI, in order to build distinct computer opponents.
+I'm very excited to finish this game and share it with the world.
 ---